yatesco/seafile-docs/config/seafevents-conf.md

 <td>index_office_pdf</td>
 <td>false</td>
 <td>
 The full text search of office/pdf documents is not enabled by default.
 This is because it may consume quite some storage for the search index.
 To turn it on, set this value to "true" and recreate the search index.
-See the [FAQ For Seafile Professional Server](faq_for_seafile_pro_server.md) for details.
+See [File Search Details](details_about_file_search.md) for details.
 </td>
 </tr>